rohangawankar/tweeter_archive_processor/README.md

 - Extract Twitter data directly from archive zip file
 - Process tweets and likes into a structured CSV
+- Optional image analysis using the CLIP model
 - Comprehensive data extraction including:
   - Tweet text and timestamps
   - Reply information